-- 3.53 The term 'clinical waste' is not used within the European Waste Catalogue and the relationship between this definition and those in Chapter 18 (healthcare waste) of the EWC often causes confusion. - 3.54 Healthcare waste is a much broader classification which includes clinical waste and also items which may not pose a risk of infection or may not have hazardous characteristics. - 3.55 The definition of clinical waste is used to describe waste produced from healthcare and similar activities that pose a risk of infection or that may prove hazardous due to their medicinal (chemical) content or their physical nature, e.g. sharp. - 3.56 The definitions of 'healthcare waste' and 'clinical waste' have different regulatory origins but both are current regulatory terms.
+- 3.53 The term 'clinical waste' is not used within the European Waste Catalogue and the relationship between this definition and those in Chapter 18 (healthcare waste) of the EWC often causes confusion. - 3.54 Healthcare waste is a much broader classification which includes clinical waste and also items which may not pose a risk of infection or may not have hazardous characteristics. - The definition of clinical waste is used to describe waste produced from healthcare and similar activities that pose a risk of infection or that may prove hazardous due to their medicinal (chemical) content or their physical nature, e.g. sharp. - 3.56 The definitions of 'healthcare waste' and 'clinical waste' have different regulatory origins but both are current regulatory terms.
 It is often easier to think of clinical waste as being a sub-set of healthcare waste.
 It is important that the definitions are not used synonymously.

-3.57 The definition of clinical waste originates from the Controlled Waste Regulations 1992 (issued under the Environmental Protection Act 1990), and is defined as:
+Healthcare Waste Chapter 18 of EWC

-"...any waste which consists wholly or partly of human or animal tissue, blood or other bodily fluids, excretions, drugs or other pharmaceutical products, swabs or dressings, syringes, needles or other sharp instruments, being waste which unless rendered safe may prove hazardous to any person coming into contact with it, and
+Clinical Waste - requires specialist handling and disposal due to hazardous characteristics

-...any other waste arising from medical, nursing, dental, veterinary, pharmaceutical or similar practice, investigation, treatment, care, teaching or research, or the collection of blood for transfusion, being waste which may cause infection to any person coming into contact with it."
+Some of this waste is classified as Special Waste.

-- 3.58 Broadly, therefore, clinical waste can be divided into two categories of materials: - waste which poses a risk of infection; - medicinal waste. - 3.59 Waste documentation, including transfer and consignment notes, should refer to the classifications and terminology used in the EWC.
+- 3.57 The definition of clinical waste originates from the Controlled Waste Regulations 1992 (issued under the Environmental Protection Act 1990), and is defined as: - "...any waste which consists wholly or partly of human or animal tissue, blood or other bodily fluids, excretions, drugs or other pharmaceutical products, swabs or dressings, syringes, needles or other sharp instruments, being waste which unless rendered safe may prove hazardous to any person coming into contact with it, and - ...any other waste arising from medical, nursing, dental, veterinary, pharmaceutical or similar practice, investigation, treatment, care, teaching or research, or the collection of blood for transfusion, being waste which may cause infection to any person coming into contact with it." - 3.58 Broadly, therefore, clinical waste can be divided into two categories of materials: - waste which poses a risk of infection; - medicinal waste. - 3.59 Waste documentation, including transfer and consignment notes, should refer to the classifications and terminology used in the EWC.